Maia Chess

 Key Features

-- Neural network trained to predict human moves, not optimal moves
+- Neural network trained to predict human moves, not optimal engine moves

-- Trained on millions of real Lichess games at each rating level
+- Each model trained on 12 million real Lichess games at that rating level

 - Up to 75% human move prediction accuracy when personalized

-- Playable directly on maiachess.com and on Lichess
+- Playable free on maiachess.com and as a Lichess bot

 - Puzzle training and opening drills against human-like bots